eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/README.md

 for the European Digital Identity (EUDI) Wallet, serving as the foundation for developing the technical specifications, standards, and procedures referenced by the European Commission in the implementing acts of the European Digital Identity Regulation.
-These elements ensure a consistent and standardized implementation of the EUDI Wallet ecosystem.
+These elements ensure a consistent and standardised implementation of the EUDI Wallet ecosystem.

 ## Process

 The process of defining high-level requirements consists of five steps:

 1. A discussion paper on the topic is published on [GitHub](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/tree/main/docs/discussion-topics)